Is Your Inability to Control Your Anger Damaging Your Life?

 I’d like to try anger management counseling, but I don’t think that I can afford it.

 This is your life and your wellbeing.
 Learning how to develop self-control and manage anger in nondestructive ways may be the best investment you ever make.
 Many people come to BPS having worked with other therapists who were not trained to handle anger issues or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match you with a therapist who is trained and experienced in your issues and whose personality is a good match with yours.
+At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced in your issues and whose personality is a good match with yours.
 Once you find that good match, making a commitment to yourself is the investment of a lifetime – imagine being much happier on a regular basis and ask yourself what that is worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.